taugust777/1D-Barotropic-QG-Model/README.md

 # Overview

 The code in this repository is a simple 1D Barotropic Quasi-Geostrophic model that tracks Rossby Wave propagation.
+The goal of this model was to create a simple, easy-to-use code to examine Rossby Wave propagation.
 The fundamental equation utilized in this model is the 1D potential vorticity conservation equation:

 $$
 \frac{\partial q}{\partial t} + u \frac{\partial q}{\partial x} + \beta \frac{\partial \psi}{\partial x} = 0